projectcalico/calico/getting-started/kubernetes/self-managed-public-cloud/gce.md

 You will need at least one VM to serve as a control plane node and one or more worker nodes.
 (It is possible to have control plane nodes also act as workers.
 This is not recommended in most cases and not covered by this guide.)
 See [requirements]({{site.baseurl}}/getting-started/kubernetes/requirements) for specific OS requirements for these VMs.

 The following worked example creates a single control node and three workers on a dedicated virtual private network (VPC).
 Adjust the example as needed for your requirements.
-Consider a dedicated infrastructure management tool like [Terraform](https://www.terraform.io/) for managing cloud resources.
-(This example is adapted from [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/03-compute-resources.md).)
+Consider a dedicated infrastructure management tool like {% include open-new-window.html text='Terraform' url='https://www.terraform.io/' %} for managing cloud resources.
+(This example is adapted from {% include open-new-window.html text='Kubernetes the Hard Way' url='https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/03-compute-resources.md' %}.)

 **Create the VPC**